San Francisco Heritage Sites

 DESCRIPTION: One of the oldest black-owned businesses in the Fillmore District.
 The walls are filled with many historic pictures when the Fillmore was still in its heyday.
 If you are lucky, chat with the oldest barber to hear about the good old Fillmore days.

-ADDRESS: 1551 Fillmore Street, San Francisco MAP
+ADDRESS: 1551 Fillmore Street, San Francisco, CA

 PHONE: 415-563-9793